PaulGilmartin/django-pgpubsub/docs/index.rst

 - **Lightweight Polling**: we make use of the Postgres ``LISTEN/NOTIFY`` protocol to have achieve notification polling which uses `no CPU and no database transactions unless there is a message to read. <https://www.psycopg.org/docs/advanced.html#asynchronous-notifications>`__
+  (Note: This is true when using the `psycopg2` library, which is the default. `psycopg3` is supported, but polling incurs a small CPU cost to fetch the notifications.
+   We hope to fix this in the future once `psycopg3` makes it easier to poll for notifications client side).

 - **Exactly-once notification processing**: ``django-pgpubsub`` can be configured so that notifications are processed exactly once.
 This is achieved by storing